FeiLiuEM/RoseTTAFold-local-server/README.md

 remi
 ```

 The environment required `pandas` and `remi` based on python3.
 We recommend conda environment of [RoseTTAFold](https://github.com/RosettaCommons/RoseTTAFold) or [RoseTTAFold2](https://github.com/uw-ipd/RoseTTAFold2).
 Just need install `remi` by `conda install -c conda-forge remi`.
 Then `conda activate RoseTTAFold` or `conda activate RF2` and `python Code/web.py`.
-The server is start in `http://0.0.0.0:46429`.
+The webpage is start in `http://0.0.0.0:46429`.

 You can install from requirement file: